AndreProenza/ConversationalIST/README.md

 |Watch chatroom content            | After selecting a chatroom, users should be able to see the content published there.
 Chatrooms can be seen as living append-only documents in that once a user has access to the chatroom, they are able to see all of its past content, including content submitted before they joined
 |Ability to submit media           |   Users are able to submit a variety of simple media, including: Simple text messages.
 Photos taken from the phone’s camera.
 Geographic locations, to be shown as an embedded map with a button to request directions to the given location (e.g. by opening up Google Maps or other similar application).
 The user sharing a location is able to specify the location by selecting it on a map, searching an address, or using the phone’s current location.
 | Notify user via a Notification   | If a message is sent to a chatroom the user has access to it, but if the user is not actively watching, will be notified via a Notification.
 Tapping the notification takes them directly to the specific chatroom to see the new messages.
+| Messages Sync Across Devices Promptly | Messages are synchronized across mobile devices
+| Efficient Message Retrieval        | Messages are received efficiently
+| Download via Cellular Data or WiFi | Download Images on Request with Cellular Data / Automatically with WiFi
+| Data Caching                       | Data is cached on mobile devices to improve efficiency
+| Cache Pre-loading                  | Data is cached and pre-loaded

 <img src="https://user-images.githubusercontent.com/78174997/168443250-d94029eb-9c45-43df-872c-7cb44c7fe0cc.jpg"/>